-Taxable Value: County property appraisers assess all real property in their counties as of January 1st of each year.
-The aggregate of these values, including annexations, new construction, year-over-year appreciation in property values and excluding exempt properties, represents a city's total taxable value.
+Taxable Value: County property appraisers assess all real property in their counties as of January 1 each year.
+The aggregate of these values, including annexations, new construction, year-over-year appreciation in property values and excluding exempt properties, represents the City's total taxable value.

-The taxable valuation for the City of Gainesville for tax year 2023 (as of July $1^{st}$ ), for which the proposed FY 2024 budget is based on, is \$10,186,842,781 and represents an 13.6% increase over the tax year 2022 final valuation of \$8,965,992,444.
+The taxable valuation for the City of Gainesville for tax year 2023 (as of July 1st), for which the proposed FY 2024 budget is based on, is \$10,186,842,781 and represents an 13.6% increase over the tax year 2022 final valuation of \$8,965,992,444.
 After years of declining property valuations, FY 2015 reversed the trend and property tax values have grown by \$4.5 billion or 80.5% since.
 This is the eleventh year in a row where the City has experienced growth in its taxable value.
-New construction assessed value for the tax year 2023 totaled \$277,383,518, a 33.6% increase over the new construction value of \$207,659,249 in tax year 2022.
+New construction assessed value for the tax year 2023 totaled \$277,383,518, a 33.6% increase over the new construction value of \$207,659,249 over tax year 2022.

 Every parcel of real property has a just value, an assessed value, and a taxable value.
 The just value is the property's market value.
 The assessed value is the just value minus assessment exemptions.
 The taxable value is the assessed value minus exemptions and is the value the tax collector uses to calculate the taxes due.
-The property appraiser sends an annual Notice of Proposed Property Taxes in August to each property owner as required by TRIM legislation.
+The property appraiser sends an annual Notice of Proposed Property Taxes in August to each property owner.
 After the local governments determine their annual budgets, the county tax collector sends a tax bill to each property owner in late October or November.
-The taxes are due by March 31st of the following year.
+The taxes are due by the following March 31.
 Owner-occupied properties have two main taxable value growth limits due to the Save Our Homes benefit and a Homestead Exemption.

-Save Our Homes: Save our Homes is an amendment to the Florida constitution that took effect in 1995.
-It limits the annual increase in the assessed value of homesteaded properties to 3% or the change in the National Consumer Price Index, whichever is less.
+Save Our Homes: Save our Homes (SOH) is an amendment to the Florida constitution that took effect in 1995.
+It limits the annual increase in the assessed value of homesteaded properties to 3% or the change in the National Consumer Price Index (CPI), whichever is less.
 Only residential properties, which have a homestead exemption, qualify.